 Early morning sunlight casts a beautiful glow onto an outlier of Barnaby Ridge.

 Edit 24 October 2016: When Vern Dewit tried this trip a few weeks after us, he found the Castle River much more difficult to cross than we did.
 Our first crossing (pictured above) was knee deep with a current that was easily managed.
 On our way back, we crossed the river using the Grizzly Creek Trail and found it to be only ankle to calf deep.
 When Vern crossed the river, he found it to be crotch deep with an extremely fast current which proved especially difficult to manage in the dark.
 So be warned that depending on the time of year, or depending on snowmelt or rainfall, crossing the Castle river using this route may be tricky!
-I should also note, that before reaching the Castle River on the way back, we had to cross two feeder creeks that didn’t have bridges over them.
+I should also note, that before reaching the Castle River on the way back, we had to cross Grizzly Creek twice and three feeder creeks that didn’t have bridges over them.
 When we crossed, they were only trickles and we could step on stones to cross without difficulty so I didn’t take much note of them at the time.
-However, Vern had to wade across both of them on his trip so be prepared for the possibility of a third or even a fourth stream crossing on this trip.
+However, Vern had to wade across all of them on his trip so be prepared for the possibility of five unbridged stream crossings on this trip.

 After crossing the river, we followed a trail on the opposite bank south for ~630m until we were roughly beneath the boulder field.
 We then left the trail and ascended lightly forested slopes (pictured above) for ~530m until we reached the base.